tylercherpak/section-builder/readme.md

 3. Two Item Section (two items)
 4. Three Item Section (three items)

-_But wait what if I need two sections with three items._ We can easily extend section builder to add a new setion type with as many items as needed.
+_But wait what if I need two sections with three items?_ We can easily extend section builder to add a new setion type with as many items as needed.

 Section Builder makes use of [Fieldmanager](https://github.com/alleyinteractive/wordpress-fieldmanager).
 If you have never used Fieldmanager before, their [demo plugin](https://github.com/alleyinteractive/fieldmanager-demos/tree/master/lib) is a great place to see all the cool stuff it can do.
 This allows us to easily extend and customize the items in sections very quickly.

-###Got something that you think would improve mini-base or section-builder?###
+###Got something that you think would improve section-builder?###
 Please submit a pull request!

 More info coming soon!